inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 end
 ```

-    # Using only resource data for a cached AWS security group.
+Using only resource data for a cached AWS security group:.

 ```ruby
 describe aws_security_group(resource_data: 'AWS_SECURITY_GROUP_OBJECT') do